project-mandolin/mandolin/mandolin-core/src/docs/user-guide/installation.md

   title: Installation
 %}

-Mandolin is written entirely in Scala; in order to build to a single .jar file containing the entire Mandolin distribution, download [SBT](http://www.scala-sbt.org/download.html) and run the command:
+Mandolin is written entirely in Scala.
+There are two distinct code artifacts, `mandolin-core` and `mandolin-spark`, the former including the core ML algorithms without any dependency on Apache Spark while the latter includes Spark-based distributed stochastic optimizers as well as some additional functionality that interoperates with `spark.ml`.

+Both artifacts can be built from source by downloading [SBT](http://www.scala-sbt.org/download.html) and running:

     > sbt assembly

-This will build the file `target/scala-2.11/mandolin-assembly-0.2.7-SNAPSHOT_2.11.7.jar`.
-This .jar file will contain all the Mandolin code along with all necessary dependencies, i.e. it is self-contained.
+This will build two assembly artifacts.
+The artifact `mandolin-core/target/scala-2.11/mandolin-core-assembly-0.3_2.11.7.jar` contains Mandolin's machine learning components without Spark, while `mandolin-spark/target/scala-2.11/mandolin-spark-assembly-0.3_2.11.7.jar` contains Mandolin along with Apache Spark and provides distributed stochastic solvers for the same set of ML algorithms.

 The current build targets Scala 2.11.
 In order to use Mandolin with Apache Spark, the Spark build must match the major version number of Mandolin.
 The current version of Apache Spark is built